WZhaoKe/aegpwb/doc/SolverUserManual.md

 (RCS) and the average power density in the cavity.
 The RCS is one-quarter of the average reflection efficiency (RE) of the wall and the surface area.
 Note that the reflection efficiency may be different on each side of the material.
-The transmitted power is represented by the TCs or TE in exaclty the same way as for a normal aperture.
+The transmitted power is represented by the TCS or TE in exactly the same way as for a normal aperture.

 With regard to the EMT a lucent wall contributes three edges:

- * An effective absorption in the first cavity (ACS1 = 1 - RCS1 - TCS).
+ * An effective absorption in the first cavity (ACS1 = 1 - RCS1).
- * An effective absorption in the second cavity (ACS2 = 1 - RCS2 - TCS).
+ * An effective absorption in the second cavity (ACS2 = 1 - RCS2).
  * A transmission between the two cavities (TCS)

 This is shown in the EMT diagram below.
 The effective absorption on the first